NuclearError/unseen-observer/README.md

 ## Run in production

-Go to Hostinger paid server page.
-Under "SSH Details" find the command which says `ssh root$
+Go to [Hostinger paid server page](https://hpanel.hostinger.com/server).
+Under "SSH Access" find the command which says `ssh root$

 The website files are located here: `root@{the-server-name-here}:/home/unseen-observer`.

-(Password is related to Exit Eden)
+Password is related to Exit Eden.
+Note that the correct IP address should start with 141 and have about 11 digits.

 ```
 tmux a